ANZCOR Guidelines

 Tachyarrhythmias

 Any heart rate significantly above normal-for-age should prompt consideration of a tachyarrhythmia as a possibility.
 This is especially so if associated with signs of poor circulation and hypotension; if the child has a history of cardiac disease or cardiac surgery; or in cases where the child may have been poisoned with cardioactive drugs.
 In sinus tachycardia, the elevated heart rate is a response to, rather than the cause of, poor circulation.
-A careful history and a 12-lead ECG may help to differentiate the likely cause.
+A careful history and a 12-lead electrocardiograph (ECG) may help to differentiate the likely cause.

 1.1